-Our technology gives you the confidence for the best result.
+Our technology gives you the confidence for best results.

-Looking for the right dental treatment option for your needs?
+Looking for the right dental treatment to fit your needs?

 Call our friendly team today to discuss your dental needs.

 Root canal treatment is about saving teeth when possible, rather than extracting them.
 Thanks to modern technology and techniques, damaged teeth can be saved more than 90% of the time.
 Root Canal Treatment is needed when a tooth has traumatised through injury and will not heal, or when an infection is present and has spread around the bone.

 The good news is that, with minimum discomfort and thanks to advancements in technology, root canal treatment can be done easily by Andrew Baderski Dental in Ingleburn.